Prices start from PLN 70 per document!

-How to have a translation from Polish, Russian, Belarusian or Ukrainian into Bulgarian?
+How to have a translation from Bulgarian into English, Polish, Russian, Belarusian or Ukrainian?

 An entire team of several professionals normally works on a job: a translator, proofreader, editor, quality controller, layout designer and manager who will be available during working hours.
 In order to rule out human errors, the translation agency uses modern services to check punctuation, idioms, numerical expressions, and formulas.
 The material is also reviewed by the chief editor.